Zero-configuration networking: Name service discovery

 Use of either NetBIOS or LLMNR services on Windows is essentially automatic, since using standard DNS client APIs will result in the use of either NetBIOS or LLMNR depending on what name is being resolved (whether the name is a local name or not), the network configuration in effect (e.g. DNS suffixes in effect) and (in corporate networks) the policies in effect (whether LLMNR or NetBIOS are disabled), although developers may opt into bypassing these services for individual address lookups.

+With the release of Windows 10, Microsoft announced the deprecation of NetBIOS and LLMNR and adopted mDNS.
+Although the Windows 10 implementation in earlier releases (Version 1703) was limited to discovering networked printers, screen mirroring devices, wireless speakers etc, subsequent releases (Windows 10 1903 and later) resolved hostnames as well. mDNS takes precedence in Windows 10 and later but LLMNR, NetBIOS Name Service, and SSDP continue to work as a fallback for now alongside mDNS in Windows.

 The mDNS and LLMNR protocols have minor differences in their approach to name resolution. mDNS allows a network device to choose a domain name in the local DNS namespace and announce it using a special multicast IP address.
 This introduces special semantics for the top-level domain local, which is considered a problem by some members of the IETF.
 The current LLMNR draft allows a network device to choose any domain name, which is considered a security risk by some members of the IETF. mDNS is compatible with DNS-SD as described in the next section, while LLMNR is not.